edonkeycoin/ckpoolnotify/README.md

 The ckPoolNotify.py script monitors the CK solo pool, emailing the caller with status changes.

-Currently this script monitors the best shares submitted by specified workers or users.
-If the best shares improve from historic values saved by this script, an email is sent to the specified recipients.
+Currently this script monitors two events.
+First, if a block is found then a notification email is sent.
+If the found block is from any of your monitored addresses, the script congratulates you.
+Otherwise it wishes you better luck next time.

+Second you will receive a notification if the best shares submitted by your specified workers or users has improved from previous values.
+While past success is no indication of future success, this does provide a little bit of feedback that something is happening.
+And it's kind of fun to cheer on your miners.

 ## Installation